 Several merit-based scholarships of \$1400 (G.P.A. of 3.0) are available to King's students displaying interests, abilities, and leadership potential in environmental stewardship (administered by Au Sable).
-Students must enrol in 2 courses, and submit an essay to King's Au Sable representative, on their commitment to creation care, and reflect on the biblical principles of service, and community in daily life.
-Recipients are expected to share their experiences in appropriate venues, and seek TA, or student leadership positions in the following year to facilitate peer mentoring, thereby sharing their abilities with the King's community.
+Students must enrol in 2 courses.
+Furthermore, they must submit an essay to King's Au Sable representative that describes their commitment to creation care and reflects on the biblical principles of service and community in daily life.
+Recipients must share their experiences in appropriate venues.
+King's expect recipients to seek TA or student leadership positions in the following year to facilitate peer mentoring and share their abilities with the King's community, or student leadership positions in the following their abilities with the King's community.